-Clinton enlists former foe Sanders in appeal for youth votes in presidential race
+Clinton enlists former foe Sanders in appeal for youth votes in U.S. presidential race

 Members of the crowd on Wednesday waved signs that read: "I will vote."

-Recent opinion polls have shown the race tightening between Clinton, a former secretary of state, and Trump, a New York real estate magnate.
+Recent opinion polls have shown the race tightening between Clinton, a former secretary of state, U.S. senator and first lady, and Trump, a New York real estate magnate.

 A majority of Americans say Clinton won Monday night's presidential debate, but her performance does not appear to have boosted support among likely voters, according to a Reuters/Ipsos national tracking poll released on Wednesday.